oanda/apidocs/v1/rates.md

 #### Input Query Parameters

 instrument
-: _Required_  Name of the instrument to retreive history for.
+: _Required_  Name of the instrument to retrieve history for.
 The instrument should be one of the available instrument from the /v1/instruments response.

 granularity<sup>1</sup>
 : _Optional_  The time range represented by each candlestick.
 The value specified will determine the alignment of the first candlestick.